nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Git-LFS.md

 - The **Files View** of the **Working Tree Window**
 - The **Local Files** perspective of the **Standard Window**
 - The **Files View** of the **Log Window** (provided that the Working Tree node of the commit graph is selected)

+Similarly the **LFS \| Unlock** command will unlock the file on the LFS server, allowing others to modify it.

 ## Displaying locks